Choose another writer in this calendar:

 the book, because he would have been involved in indignation and

 self-pity."
-The 1970 edition of the book was dedicated to reformist
+(Outside the Fold: Conversion, Modernity, and Belief by Gauri Viswanathan, 1998, p.
+222) The 1970 edition of the book was dedicated to reformist

 writer K.S.
 Shelvankar and M.K.
 Gandhi; the latter also figures as a

 character within the story.
 Originally the manuscript comprised about

 1,000 pages, and was rooted in the social conscience of Maxim's Gorky's